hirememorey/nba-lineup-optimizer/DATA_QUALITY_ISSUES.md

 ## Conclusion

-The NBA Lineup Optimizer has excellent technical architecture and infrastructure, but the data quality issues make it unsuitable for production use until resolved.
-The archetype clustering system must be rebuilt with reliable data before the system can provide trustworthy recommendations.
+The NBA Lineup Optimizer now has both excellent technical architecture and high-quality, validated data.
+All critical data quality issues have been resolved through comprehensive data pipeline fixes and table reconstruction.
+The archetype clustering system now operates with complete, reliable data and produces trustworthy recommendations.

 ---

-**This issue must be resolved before any production deployment or real-world usage of the player acquisition recommendations.**
+**✅ The system is now ready for production deployment and real-world usage of player acquisition recommendations.**